NXP Semiconductors

 Acquisition in 2013

-Code Red Technologies specializes in developing software tools for 32-bit microcontrollers, catering primarily to embedded systems designers.
-The company's flagship product, Red Suite, serves as a comprehensive software development platform that facilitates the rapid development and debugging of applications for 32-bit ARM microcontrollers.
-Among its key offerings is the LPCXpresso IDE, an integrated development environment designed specifically for NXP LPC microcontrollers.
-This end-to-end development platform supports embedded developers throughout the entire process, from initial evaluation to final production, enhancing efficiency and productivity in microcontroller application development.
+Code Red Technologies specializes in developing software tools tailored for 32-bit microcontrollers, primarily serving embedded systems designers.
+The company's flagship product, Red Suite, is a comprehensive software development platform designed for 32-bit ARM microcontrollers, facilitating rapid application development and debugging.
+Additionally, Code Red Technologies offers the LPCXpresso IDE, an integrated development environment that provides an end-to-end solution for NXP LPC microcontrollers.
+This platform supports embedded developers throughout the entire development process, from initial evaluation to final production, enhancing efficiency and streamlining the creation of full-featured applications.

 Jennic